 The hiking trail to Anse Cocos starts at Grand Anse and takes you along a small path along the tropical vegetation.
-The trail along the Grand Anse runs parallel to the beach, where there are also repeated branches to the beach itself.
+The trail along the Grand Anse runs parallel to the beach, where are also repeated branches to the beach itself.
 Immediately after the first meters, the first beautiful photo motif is waiting for you in the form of a small pond with granite rocks.

 After that, the trail continues parallel to the beach until it turns into the tropical forest, where the first climb soon awaits you.
 The hill is not too high, but due to the hot temperatures and the high humidity it is still very exhausting.
 In any case, you should take enough to drink.

 If you are already longing for a jump into the cool water, you should quickly go down the hill on the other side.
 There the next beach, the Petite Anse, is waiting for you.
 It takes about 20-25 minutes to get to Petite Anse.
-The big disadvantage of this beautiful beach is that there are no shady places.
+The big disadvantage of this beautiful beach is that there are no shadow places.